swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 ![Cards component](/images/episodes/3/cards.png)

-With similar tweaks you can easily prettify the single article's page or anything you want in your application.
+With similar tweaks, you can easily prettify the single article's page or anything you want in your application.

 ```html
 // slices/main/web/templates/blog/articles/show.html.slim